Psychedelic drug: Psychedelic effects

 Good trips are reportedly deeply pleasurable, and typically involve intense joy or euphoria, a greater appreciation for life, reduced anxiety, a sense of spiritual enlightenment, and a sense of belonging or interconnectedness with the universe.
 Negative experiences, colloquially known as "bad trips," evoke an array of dark emotions, such as irrational fear, anxiety, panic, paranoia, dread, distrustfulness, hopelessness, and even suicidal ideation.
 While it is impossible to predict when a bad trip will occur, one's mood, surroundings, sleep, hydration, social setting, and other factors can be controlled (colloquially referred to as "set and setting") to minimize the risk of a bad trip.
 The concept of "set and setting" also generally appears to be more applicable to psychedelics than to other types of hallucinogens such as deliriants, hypnotics and dissociative anesthetics.

 Psychedelics include naturally occurring tryptamines like psilocybin and DMT, the naturally occurring phenethylamine mescaline, and naturally occurring lysergamides like ergine (lysergic acid amide; LSA), as well as synthetic analogues and derivatives like LSD and 2C-B. Many of these psychedelics cause remarkably similar effects, despite their different chemical structures.
 However, many users anecdotally report that the three major families have subjectively different qualities in the "feel" of the experience, which are difficult to describe.
 There can also be very substantial differences between the drugs; for instance, 5-MeO-DMT rarely produces the visual effects typical of other psychedelics.
 As additional examples, DiPT is said to primarily affect the auditory sense, 2C-T, 2C-T-17, MiPT, and ASR-3001 (5-MeO-iPALT) are said to produce psychedelic effects on thinking or "head space" with few or no visuals, and N-methyltryptamine (NMT) is said to be a spatial psychedelic.

-The visuals of psychedelics have been reproduced in video and image form using artificial intelligence.
+The visuals of psychedelics have been reproduced, with these creations known as psychedelic replications.